NeuromatchAcademy/course-content-dl/_sources/tutorials/Schedule/daily_schedules.md

 \** : Note that these events occur after the normal coursework time.

 Course Review & Feedback: We will have a post course survey for both students and TAs (will share the link in discord) - please fill it out during this time!
+Completion of the final survey is required to access your certificate in the portal after the course.

 Pod farewell: This is just a chance for your pod to say goodbye to each other.
 No structure imposed or requirements here!

-Closing Ceremony/Graduation: We will do this all together on crowdcast.
+Closing Ceremony/Graduation: We will do this all together on Zoom.

 **Slot 3:**
 |    Time (Hour)    |    Lecture                               |